-This article is part of a detailed multi-part article series designed to help business owners and non-technical users succeed online using WordPress.
+This blog post is part of a comprehensive multi-part series of articles designed to help small businesses grow and succeed online.

-In this article, you will learn some surprising WordPress usage statistics that will help you understand why millions of businesses around the world rely on WordPress to power their websites and blogs and what kind of businesses use WordPress today.
+In this article, we present a number of surprising statistics about WordPress that will help you understand why millions of businesses around the world rely on WordPress to power their websites and blogs and what kind of businesses use WordPress today.

-- 23 out of every hundred new domains registered in the U.S. are for a new WordPress website or blog.
+- 23 out of every 100 new domains registered in the U.S. are for a new WordPress site.

-- There are over 60 million installations of WordPress worldwide.
-This number grows every day.
+- There are over sixty million installations of WordPress worldwide.
+This number grows significantly everyday.

 - WordPress sites around the world publish an average of 24 posts per second.